Robert Megarry: Judicial career

-Megarry was appointed as a High Court judge in 1967, assigned to the Chancery Division, and receiving the customary knighthood.
+Megarry was appointed as a High Court judge in 1967, assigned to the Chancery Division, and received the customary knighthood.
 He became Vice-Chancellor of that Division in 1976, effectively its head, as the deputy of the absent Lord Chancellor.
 He was sworn of the Privy Council in 1978, and held the new post of Vice-Chancellor of the Supreme Court from 1982 to 1985.

 He had a traditional view of the law, and was unwilling to set new legal precedent.
 In Gaiman v National Association for Mental Health, he ruled that the National Association for Mental Health was able to expel 302 suspect members, to prevent a suspected take-over by the Church of Scientology.
 In Midland Cold Storage v Steer he denounced picketing by dock workers as "the law of the jungle", but held that he had no jurisdiction to ban it, deferring to the National Industrial Relations Court.
 He was the first Chancery judge to sit outside London, when he attended a mock funeral in Iken in Suffolk to test how easy it would be to carry a coffin along an alleged right of way in St Edmundsbury and Ipswich Diocesan Board of Finance v Clark.

-He sat in the case of Tito v Waddell (No 2), brought by the former residents of Banaba Island, Gilbert and Ellice Islands, whose island was all but destroyed by phosphate mining.
+Megarry sat in the case of Tito v Waddell (No 2), brought by the former residents of Banaba Island, Gilbert and Ellice Islands, whose island was all but destroyed by phosphate mining.
+Sympathetic to the grievances of the Banaban people, he described the 1947 transaction between the Banabans and the British Phosphate Commission as a "major disaster" for the Banabans.
 He took the court on a 3-week trip to the south Pacific, to visit the island.
-After sitting for 206 days, Megarry delivered a judgment containing 100,000 words.
+After sitting for 206 days, he delivered a judgment containing 100,000 words.
 He asked the Crown to do its duty to the islanders, but found that he was unable to require it to do anything.